A fast and smooth security check: Prepare for security

 Security checklist for travellers

-Please use this checklist to go through security as quickly as possible:
+Please use this checklist to go through security as smoothly as possible:

 - Ensure liquids and gels are in 100ml containers and placed in transparent 1 litre zip-lock bag.
-Take this bag out of your hand luggage and place it in the tray provided.
+Please take this bag out of your hand luggage and place it in the tray provided if requested by a security officer.

-- Remove your laptop, tablet and other electronics from your hand baggage and place them into a separate tray.
+- Please remove your laptop, tablet and other electronic device from your hand baggage and place them into a separate tray if requested to do so by a security officer.

 - Empty your top and bottom pockets of all small items, then put everything into the tray provided.
 Your pockets must be completely empty before the scan.